JeTondsLeGazon/Obsidian/Ethical Hacking/7. Active Directory/Basics.md

 Domain users will however always have a User Principal Name.

+### Access Control List (ACL)

+The ACL holds all permissions for users in AD.
+Each entry is called Access Control Entry (ACE), meaning that each object has an ACL but can have many ACE

 ## Kerberos
 Kerberos is a microsoft AD protocol for authentication that works without ever sending the password through the connection.